Roparun

 The problem

-Cancer disrupts people’s lives.
-It affects physical health and wellbeing, but also mental health, relationships, self-image and work.
-Roparun Foundation provides psychosocial support with a network of partners, from therapists to hairdressers.
-I was asked to map existing journeys of people with cancer, identity opportunities for service improvement, and embed Patient Journeys in the organisation.
+Cancer disrupts lives.
+It affects health and wellbeing, but also relationships, self-image and work.
+Roparun Foundation provides psychosocial support through their partners, from therapists to hairdressers.
+I was asked to map ‘as is’ journeys of people with cancer, find opportunities for service improvement, and embed the methodology.

 The project

-Home interviews helped to gain understanding of different experiences of living with cancer, captured in key journeys and profiles.
-These were used in co-creation sessions resulting in ~40 service ideas, five of which were prioritised and visualised with a digital agency.
+Home interviews helped to capture experiences of living with cancer in journeys and profiles.
+These were used in co-creation sessions, resulting in ~40 service ideas, five of which were prioritised and visualised with a digital agency.
 This co-design approach exposed the client to Human-Centered Design methods, and created ownership over ideas and journeys.

 My value-add

-• Ran home interviews and captured insights in a re-usable format for co-design
+Ran home interviews, captured insights in a re-usable format for co-design

-• Supported the charity to open a Service Designer role and hire their first designer
+Supported the charity to find and hire a talented Service Designer

 Problem Discovery